BollineniRohith123/GharintoLeap/COMPREHENSIVE_API_DOCUMENTATION.md

-# Gharinto Leap - Complete API Documentation
+# Gharinto Leap - Complete Production-Ready API Documentation

 ## Overview
 This is a comprehensive interior design project management platform built with Encore.dev, TypeScript, and PostgreSQL.
-The system provides complete APIs for managing leads, projects, users, vendors, materials, payments, and analytics.
+The system provides complete APIs for managing leads, projects, users, vendors, materials, payments, analytics, and business operations.
+This documentation covers all production-ready endpoints with real-world business logic for the "Gharinto" interior design marketplace.

+## 🚀 Production Features
+- **Complete RBAC System** with granular permissions
+- **Advanced Credit Management** with recharge and wallet systems
+- **Comprehensive User Management** including customer deletion and updates
+- **Full Employee Management** with attendance, leave, and HR functions
+- **Project Manager APIs** with team management capabilities
+- **Complaint Management System** with automated assignment and resolution tracking
+- **Super Admin Functions** with system monitoring and bulk operations
+- **Advanced Analytics** with real-time dashboards and custom reports
+- **Enterprise Security** with audit logging and data protection

 ## Architecture
 - **Framework**: Encore.dev with TypeScript